 Frequently asked questions

-When you make a complaint to our Customer Care team, we will acknowledge your complaint within three working days.
+When you make a complaint to our Supporter Care team, we will acknowledge your complaint within three working days.
 We will pass the complaint to an appropriate manager to investigate and tell you who to expect a response from.